-With winds of 115 mph, Hurricane Alicia pummeled the Gulf Coast as it made landfall onto Texas soil on August 18, 1983.
+With winds of 115 mph, Hurricane Alicia pummeled the Gulf Coast as it made landfall on Texas soil August 18, 1983.

 Alicia was a Category 3 storm, making landfall on Galveston’s west end near San Luis Pass.
 In addition to causing over $2 billion in damage, the storm killed 21 people.